chavi-g/data_512_class_acitivity_week_3/README.md

 The Toxicity dataset can be downloaded from [The Personal Attacks Figshare dataset](https://figshare.com/articles/Wikipedia_Talk_Labels_Personal_Attacks/4054689), and the schema can be found in the [dataset docummentation page](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release#Toxicity).

+## Analysis Files
+ * data_statement_exploration.ipynb: Has the code necessary to obtain the numbers and figures for the Data Statement.

 ## License